xuankimtran/docs-1/pages/katalon-studio/docs/execute-a-test-case-or-a-test-suite.md

    <img alt="Use-default-attach-source" src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-a-test-case-or-a-test-suite/Decompiler-pluggin.png" width=85%>

-Same as the **Attach Source** function, you can go to the source code where you set a breakpoint for debugging test scripts.
+Same as the **Attach Source** function, go to the source code where you set a breakpoint for debugging test scripts.

-To switch back to the default **Attach Source** function, please follow one of the below methods:
+To switch back to the default **Attach Source** function, follow one of the below methods:

 1. Click on the **Use Default** button on the message bar